A nice supporter and cat lover, Mr Lee, asked me for help so I’m asking all of you to join in.

 LInk to their services http://vet.osu.edu/vmc/companion/our-services/soft-tissue/conditions-and-procedures

-The OSU Hospital for Companion Animals is also an (AAHA) American Animal Hospital Association hospital which has a position statement on declawing that says they are strongly opposed to declawing.
+The OSU Hospital for Companion Animals is a Gold Level Cat Friendly AAFP practice and is also an (AAHA) American Animal Hospital Association hospital which has a position statement on declawing that says they are strongly opposed to declawing.
 AAHA and Declawing

 I reached out to the two main veterinarians at OSU who perform the declaws, according to employees who work there, with some questions (email with questions is listed at the bottom of this story) and neither wanted to comment for my story.